mjulialobo/mjulialobo/README.md

 <p>For 3 years of my life I dedicated myself to communication and PR, but after 2 years working for technology companies as a PR, I decided to follow a new path and learn how to develop.
 My goal is to be a #FRONTEND developer!</p>

 <p>Currently, I am dedicating myself to two awesome online courses, <a href="https://rocketseat.com.br/launchbase"> Launchbase </a> from Rocketseat, and <a href="https://www.udemy.com/course/web-completo/">Complete Web Development 2020 </a> from Udemy.</p>
-<p> I am studying HTML, CSS, JavaScript, Node.js,PostgreSQL, but focusing on the fisrt three,  and I am using Nunjucks template engine for most of my works. </p>
+<p> I am studying HTML5, CSS3, , JavaScript, BootStrap 4, Node.js, PostgreSQL and MySQL, but focusing more on the fisrt four,  and I am using Nunjucks as template engine for most of my works. </p>
 <p> Also, I am looking for my first job in technology,  so that I can learn more and more, and put my knowledge into practice! </p>

 <h4> Well, that's me!
 Hope you like my projects &#128151; </h4>